AlexCGuillen/Exports_to_Imports/.github/python-instructions.md

 ```
 Implement your plan and make sure your new tests pass.
 Always run tests to make sure you didn't break anything else.
-Always run `prettier` on the newly created files to ensure standard formatting.
+Always run `black` and `isort` on the newly created files to ensure standard formatting.
-Always run `turbo typecheck lint` to make sure type checking and linting passes.
+Always run `flake8` to make sure linting passes.
 ```

 ### QCHECK